gaphex/Beholder/README.md

 - Foxhound
 - pycocotools

-##Dependancies
+##Dependencies
-I recommend installing the depedencies from the sources provided in /lib/ folder.
+I recommend installing the depedencies from the sources as provided in /lib/ folder.

 ##Pre-trained Models
 --------------------